-NAM Potential Impact Information
+Natural Areas Potential Impact Information

+The following sections show results from the report and will assist planners in making decisions regarding documentation and planning.
 The first section of the NAM report identifies if the AOI outlined by the planner contains or is adjacent to an officially designated natural area and if there is a potential for adverse effects caused by the selected practices.